pmjose/Snowflake_AI_Demo_Eutelsat_v2/README.md

-# Build an AI Assistant for Telco using AISQL and Snowflake Intelligence
+# Build an AI Assistant for Telco using Snowflake Intelligence (CityFibre)

 <p align="center">
   <strong>A comprehensive AI-powered business intelligence platform for B2B telecommunications</strong>